ModelEarth/io/coders/python/README.md

 When we do build, we'll do so with [Yarn](https://yarnpkg.com/) if the project isn't already using npm.
 Yarn syntax is easier and the builds are faster.

+## Use a GitHub token to push files

+[Github token steps](../../../localsite/start/steps/github-token) - Push files from python or Rust.

 ## Start a Virtual Environment

 See the [pyenv](#pyenv) steps below if you need to run a different version of python.